fahadravian93/GateOfIshtar/c++/doc/ReadMe.md

 ### C++ Based Solution of GateOfIshtar
 * Author : Fahad Umer
 * Version : v1.0
-This document contains necessary details on problems which have been fixed and compiler falgs, version and build enviroment information.
+This document contains necessary details on problems which have been fixed and compiler flags, version and build environment information.

 ### Fixed Issues